vjeux/pokemon-showdown-rs/IMPLEMENTATION_PROGRESS.md

 - All methods have TypeScript source comments
 - All documented with JavaScript equivalents or marked as Rust-specific

-**Feature Implementation:** ⚠️ 78/79 TODOs (98.7%)
+**Feature Implementation:** ✅ 79/79 TODOs (100%) - ALL COMPLETE!
-- Systematic implementation of missing JavaScript features ongoing
+- Systematic implementation of missing JavaScript features complete

 ## Completed Implementations